agilira/iris/README.md

 ## The Philosophy Behind Iris

-In Greek mythology, Iris was the personification of the rainbow and messenger of the gods, known for her speed in delivering messages across vast distances while maintaining their integrity and beauty.
-She served as the link between heaven and earth, ensuring that divine communications reached their intended recipients without distortion.
+In Greek mythology, Iris was the personification of the rainbow and divine messenger of the gods, beloved wife of Zephyros, the swiftest and gentlest of the Anemoi.
+Together, they embodied perfect partnership: Zephyros as the carrier of velocity and power, Iris as the guardian of beauty and truth.
+When they worked in harmony, messages crossed the heavens with unprecedented speed while maintaining their radiant clarity and divine fidelity.

-This embodies Iris' design philosophy: lightning-fast delivery of structured log messages while preserving their integrity through security features and maintaining beauty through readable output formats.
-The library provides a reliable bridge between your application's events and their destinations, ensuring that critical information flows seamlessly without performance degradation or security vulnerabilities.

-Iris doesn't just log events—it delivers them with the speed of light while safeguarding their content and maintaining clarity for human and machine consumption alike.
+Iris and Zephyros work together within every log operation—Zephyros provides the velocity that moves your messages in mere nanoseconds across any distance, while Iris ensures each log maintains its integrity, security, and meaning.
+Neither works alone; they are unified in purpose.

 ## Documentation